 Chocolate and hazelnut meet to make a sophisticated cookie with the perfect soft texture.
-These cookies are easy to make and taste out of this world.
+These vegan chocolate hazelnut cookies are easy to make and taste out of this world.
 Let’s get to baking..

-With only 10 ingredients, these cookies don’t require an extensive list.
+With only 10 ingredients, vegan chocolate hazelnut cookies don’t require an extensive list.

 The star ingredient in these cookies, Hazelnut Coconut Butter.
 It’s something I came up with on a whim while figuring out how to make the hazelnuts into a creamy consistency quickly without adding liquids that would mess with the recipe.
 Hazelnuts will become buttery in texture while blending, eventually.
 But that can take a while to achieve and often you need to use a larger amount of nuts to get it to become a cream.
 But I discovered that by adding the fat component of this recipe, coconut oil, we get that smooth buttery consistency MUCH faster:

 To make Hazelnut Coconut butter:

 - In a food processor, add 1/2 a cup of coconut oil and 1/2 a cup of raw hazelnuts (you can roast the hazelnuts first for a more pronounced flavor, if desired).